ronin-rb/ronin-support/README.md

 Copyright (c) 2006-2013 Hal Brodigan (postmodern.mod3 at gmail.com)

-This file is part of Ronin Support.
+This file is part of ronin-support.

-Ronin Support is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+ronin-support is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-Ronin Support is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+ronin-support is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License for more details.

-You should have received a copy of the GNU Lesser General Public License along with Ronin Support.
+You should have received a copy of the GNU Lesser General Public License along with ronin-support.
 If not, see <http://www.gnu.org/licenses/>.

 [ronin-rb]: http://ronin-rb.dev/
 [Everyday Ronin]: http://ronin-rb.dev/guides/everyday_ronin.html